General information about Intercultural Mentoring for UdK students

 What is it - the Intercultural Mentoring?

 The Intercultural Mentoring (IKM) for international students at the UdK Berlin was launched back in 2013.
-Today, six qualified student mentors work in the team and help new international students to get started with their studies at the UdK, to get in touch with fellow students, to find their way around in the German educational context.
-For participants in the Intercultural Mentoring, the mentees, the program offered brings double benefits because their activities in IKM get accredited with up to 4 ECTS points in the Studium Generale module.
+Today, four qualified student mentors work in the team and help new international students to get started with their studies at the UdK, to get in touch with fellow students, to find their way around in the German educational context.
+Participants in the Intercultural Mentoring benefit twice because their activities in IKM get accredited with up to 4 ECTS points in the Studium Generale module.

 What happens in the Intercultural Mentoring Program?

-The intercultural mentoring also serves as a bridge to the cultural studies courses in the Studium Generale: the cultural-theoretical content is discussed in round tables and one's own cultural experiences are compared.
+Intercultural mentoring also serves as a bridge to the cultural studies courses in the Studium Generale module: the cultural theory content is discussed in discussion groups and contrasted with the mentees' own cultural experiences.

 How do foreign students benefit from intercultural mentoring?

 In the intercultural mentoring makes it a lot easier for international students to integrate in everyday life of Berlin.
-With the intercultural mentors the students obtain qualified persons to talk with, with them they can also talk about individual problems.
+With the intercultural mentors the students obtain qualified persons to talk with.
+With them they can also talk about individual problems.
 The mentees receive a variety of suggestions and support for their studies as well as for life outside the university.
-For active participation in the mentor group over two semesters the students earn up to 4 credit points in the Studium Generale module, which means they don’t have to visit as many seminars in the cultural studies section.
+For active participation in the mentor group over two semesters the students earn up to 4 credit points in the Studium Generale module.

 Who is responsible for the intercultural mentoring?